-The Story Of Painted Post, NY
+The Story Of Painted Post, New York

 What's In A Name?

 How does a town get a name of "Painted Post?"
 There's an easy answer to that...and a longer story.
 The quick answer is the town was named after a post placed there by Indians.
-The real reason why the post was placed is not exactly know.
+The real reason why the post was placed is not exactly known.
 But one speculation is that is was painted in a color combination suitable for some primitive type of communications.
 What's also not know is when the original was put in place.

 The naming of this community in Steuben County, adjacent to Corning, NY, goes back to the Colonial Days and the Revolutionary War.
 At that time, white men visiting the area found, on this very site, (the small park at the Community Square) an oak wood post which was square to a height of four feet and then octagonal to the top.
 The surface was painted red and decorated with black figures, about half without heads.
 There were numerous references to this "painted post" by the early settlers who found several explanations from the Indians who put it there.
 For some it was regarded as a memorial to a fallen chieftain, for others a marker for assemblies and, a "war post" around which dances were held.